Nayem9274/reliability-rpi/README.md

 saves validation/test predictions and metrics, and creates the compact artifact used by the downstream notebooks.

-The notebook writes helper `.py` modules during execution.
-This is expected: they are generated automatically from notebook cells and do not need to be manually maintained as separate source files in the repository.

 ### 02_posthoc_analysis.ipynb
 Uses the saved prediction artifact without retraining the RPI models.
 It contains protein-balanced evaluation and additional post-hoc reliability analyses.